slittorin/home-assistant-maintenance/README.md

 1. Isolate current image-versions by login to server1 and running the command `sudo docker container ls`.
    - The result at 9/1-2024 is `influxdb:2.2.0-alpine`.
 2. See release information [here](https://docs.influxdata.com/influxdb/v2/reference/release-notes/influxdb/) and [here](https://github.com/influxdata/influxdb/releases).
-3. Iisolate if there is a need to upgrade the image, such as security, performance upgrades or bugs.
+3. Isolate if there is a need to upgrade the image, such as security, performance upgrades or bugs.
      - Bugs can be found [here](https://github.com/influxdata/influxdata-docker/issues?q=).
      - See also Reddit [threat](https://www.reddit.com/r/influxdb/comments/15l0cto/support_timeline_for_influxdb_2/) about lifes-span for InfluxDB2.
      - Look specifically for breaking changes.